ncbi/ribovore/00README.txt

 There are several 'unexpected features' of sequences that are detected and reported in the rightmost column of both the short and long output files.
 These unexpected features can cause a sequence to FAIL, as explained below.
+In this context, 'unexpected feature' is a euphemism for 'symptom of a likely problem'.
+A single problem can cause several features to be reported.
+It is important to remember that the unexpected features are symptoms, not root causes of problems.

 There are 15 possible unexpected features that get reported, some of which are related to each other.
-Eight of these will always cause a sequence to fail.
-The other seven *can* cause a sequence to fail but only if specific command line options are used.
-Four of these unexpected features will only be reported if specific command line options are used, as noted below.
+11 of the 15 can arise when ribotyper.pl is used with default arguments, and therefore appear in the example above; the other four can arise only when specific additional non-default arguments are used, as explained below.
+Therefore, the list of 15 feaures below, with long descriptions, subsumes the list of 11 features given above with shorter descriptions.
+Eight of the unexpectd features will always cause a sequence to fail.
+The other seven unexpected features *can* cause a sequence to fail, but only if specific command line options are used.

 You can tell which unexpected features cause sequences to FAIL for a particular ribotyper run by looking unexpected feature column (final